-(f) LOANS AND ADVANCES
+(f) Loans and Advances

-Loans and advances comprise term and revolving credit facilities provided to members and member overdrawn savings accounts and are initially recorded at fair value including direct and incremental transaction costs.
-They are subsequently recorded at amortised cost, being the cost of the loan on initial recognition less principal repayments, accumulated amortisation using the effective interest method and impairment losses (refer to note 3(g)).
+Loans and advances comprise term and revolving credit facilities provided to members and member overdrawn savings accounts and are initially recorded at fair value including incremental direct transaction costs.
+They are subsequently measured at amortised cost, using the effective interest method, less impairment losses (refer to note 3(g)).